Code-Institute-Submissions/lisheen2/README.md

 ### Content

-The content of this website is almost entirely from Lisheen Nursing Home itself where I got the text for the text elements on the site as well as the images
+The content of this website is almost entirely from Lisheen Nursing Home itself where I got the text for the text elements on the site as well as the images.

 ### Media

-The images were all sent to me by Lisheen Nursing Home
+The images were all sent to me by Lisheen Nursing Home.

 ### Acknowledgements